The Process

 - Compressor

-At this point, the syngas has been thoroughly cleaned and is ready for use as a fuel in the power generation section of the facility, or as a feedstock for producing transportation fuels, such as ethanol or hydrogen.
+Once this purification process is complete, the syngas is thoroughly cleaned and ready for use as a fuel in the power generation section of the facility or as a feedstock for the production of transportation fuels like ethanol or hydrogen.

-When the focus is on producing electricity, the syngas will be used as a fuel in a high-efficiency combined-cycle power plant (with a gas turbine and a steam turbine).
-The power plant would produce electricity both for internal use (about 20%) and for sale on the public grid (about 80%).
-Emissions from the combined-cycle power plant would be typical for facilities of that nature; they're some of the cleanest power plants in existence.
+When the primary goal is electricity generation, the syngas serves as a fuel in a high-efficiency combined-cycle power plant, featuring both a gas turbine and a steam turbine.
+This power plant generates electricity for internal use (approximately 20%) and for sale to the public grid (approximately 80%).
+Emissions from the combined-cycle power plant are typical for facilities of this nature, known for being among the cleanest power plants in existence.

-The most detailed public description of the process is provided in an independent report by Juniper Consultancy Services, Ltd. provides a candid, in-depth examination of the technology provided by Alter NRG and Westinghouse Plasma Corporation, including emissions data from existing facilities.
-It is important to note, however, that the system design we have proposed makes significant improvements compared to the design of the existing facilities operating today.
+For a more comprehensive understanding of the process, a detailed description is available in an independent report by Juniper Consultancy Services, Ltd. This report provides a candid, in-depth examination of the technology provided by Alter NRG and Westinghouse Plasma Corporation, including emissions data from existing facilities.
+It's important to note that the system design proposed in this context includes significant improvements compared to the design of existing facilities currently in operation.